SukkaW/hentaiverse-monster-database/README.md

 - Serverless: Operating a server could be expensive, the SLA can not be guaranteed, and also hard to maintain.
 With the serverless platform, we can just deploy, then forget.
 - Minimizing the cost: HentaiVerse Monster Database is designed to utilize the existing free tire/quota of the PaaS/IaaS platform.

-  > Currently, the website is hosted on [Cloudflare Pages](https://pages.cloudflare.com) and can be easily migrated to other static hosting platforms within minutes.
+  > Currently, the website is hosted on [Cloudflare Pages](https://pages.cloudflare.com) and can be easily migrated to other static hosting platforms (like [GitHub Pages](https://pages.github.com), GitLab Pages, Netlify, etc.) within minutes.
 The backend server is deployed on the [Vercel](https://vercel.com) and can switch to any other serverless platforms or a VPS.
-The data is stored in a serverless database platform [Deta](https://deta.sh) and can be easily migrated to other platforms or a self-hosted database within hours.
+The data is stored in a serverless database platform [Supabase](https://supabase.com/) and can be easily migrated to other platforms or a self-hosted database within hours.
 The database dump and archive are powered by [GitHub Action](https://github.com/features/actions), and the data is stored and hosted on the [GitHub Pages](https://pages.github.com), which can easily be migrated to other git platforms, CI, and static hosting.
 The total cost of running the project can be reduced to $0.

 ## Architecture